How Much Equity Do You Need to Refinance Your Mortgage?

 - Freddie Mac Enhanced Relief Refinance Mortgages (FMERR)

-Unfortunately, both programs were paused as rising home prices prior to and during the pandemic drastically reduced the demand for high-LTV refis.
+Unfortunately, both programs were paused, as rising home prices before and during the pandemic drastically reduced the demand for high-LTV refis.

 There are currently no conventional refinance options for borrowers with underwater mortgages.
 With current program guidelines, you must have at least 3% equity to qualify for a conventional refinance.

-However, if property values continue to stagnate or decline and a greater number of borrowers need assistance, it’s possible that these programs could be renewed or alternative high-LTV refi mortgages implemented.
+However, if property values stagnate or decline and a greater number of borrowers need assistance, it’s possible that these programs could be renewed or alternative high-LTV refi mortgages implemented.

 How Much Equity Do You Need for a Cash-Out Refinance?